-Exploring the Artifacts #6: Jewels of Admiration Part 1
+Exploring the Artefacts #6: Jewels of Admiration Part 1

 I'd like to express my deepest gratitude for film directors who are taking the time to make enthusiastic comments on other filmmakers and their works.
 These dedications are typically presented as supplements on a plethora of DVDs and Blu-rays.
 Here are a few worth seeking out: